Best Practices for Talking To Your Doctor About HS Symptoms

-Hidradenitis suppurativa is a chronic skin condition that can present and affect people in many different ways.
-There is important information that a dermatology provider needs during the office visit in order to give the best care and a treatment regimen that is effective.
-It would be helpful to have this information written down as it is a lot of information to remember!
+Hidradenitis suppurativa (HS) is a chronic skin condition that can present and affect people in many different ways.
+There is important information that a dermatology provider needs during an office visit in order to give the best care and an effective treatment regimen.
+You may want to write this down, as it is a lot of information to remember!

 Important information to share with your hidradenitis suppurativa doctor